 Lem’s affect changed yet again.
-His response, while not exactly acid, was definitely not amenable: “I’m sure they have good intent as far as you’re concerned, human.”
+His response, while not exactly acid, was certainly not amenable: “I’m sure they have good intent as far as you’re concerned, human.”

 Rahab, who had, in fact, been paying very close attention indeed, decided Lem wasn’t as stupid as he looked.

 Their progress began to slow.
 Abby had moved into the lead, unconsciously accelerating against Lem’s stride, but they had left the road in anticipation of the goblins’ movement, and the terrain was becoming difficult.
-Abundant brush thickened ahead of them, transforming direct progress into increasingly deliberate slalom.
+Abundant brush transformed direct progress into increasingly deliberate slalom.
 At moments of stillness in the breeze they could hear the distant shore somewhere to the north, beyond the thickets, but when Abby nearly walked full into a cluster of stinging nettle, Kara advanced to the front of the column.

 In two more hours the group had encountered truly daunting thickets, rising in dense green walls to heights crowning overhead, like corridors and antechambers in some strange, faerie, woodland mansion.
 They ate a small lunch in the speckled shadows cast upon the ground therein.

 Kara had found a narrow dirt lane that snaked amidst the walls of the thicket.
-“Goblin path,” Kara whispered.
+“Goblin path,” the alchemist whispered.
 The group drew close and proceeded forward in as much quiet as they could muster.
 Lem resumed the lead, Abby behind, followed by Gloriana, Rahab, and Kara.
-Forest branches and the dense thickets filtered autumnal sunlight like sugar grains through a sieve, making a dimness of brightest midday.
+Forest branches and thickets filtered autumnal sunlight like sugar grains through a sieve, making a dimness of brightest midday.

 Their progress led them directly to a curiosity: nestled directly into the thicket wall was a shaped wooden door complete with handle, hinges, and frame.
 With no alternative, they stepped close, and Lem carefully examined the portal, then nodded when he ascertained its relative safety and drew the door open.
 Abby stepped “inside.”

-Lem, suited in his size to the tight space, unlimbered his dagger and hurled it forward to bury to the hilt in a third antagonist.
+Lem, suited in size to the tight space, unlimbered his dagger and hurled it forward to bury in a third antagonist.
 A flurry of jaws descended on Abby at the fore; some her armor turned, still others found purchase and drew blood.
 Gloriana invoked blessing of battle and Kara drank one of her mysterious elixirs to speed her escape2 should the situation warrant.

-In the next moment Abby renewed her attack and slew one of the goblin-dogs with her sword.
-Lem produced another dagger, previously unseen on his person, and tumbled forward expertly, resuming his feet as deftly as a starling alighting on a branch.
-The gardener thrust the blade into a goblin-dog.
-Gloriana found room to maneuver and struck with her morningstar to some effect.
-Kara brought her own longsword into play, limited like Abby to thrusts in the narrow confines.
+In the next moment the warrior renewed her attack and slew one of the goblin-dogs with her sword.
+The gardener produced another dagger, previously unseen on his person, and tumbled forward expertly, resuming his feet as deftly as a starling alighting on a branch.
+Lem thrust the blade into a goblin-dog.
+The oracle found room to maneuver and struck with her morningstar to some effect, and the alchemist brought her own longsword into play, limited like Abby to thrusts in the narrow confines.
 What should have been a fighting space advantageous to the goblin-dogs ended as tomb for the beasts.
 Seconds later the party was wiping clean its weapons on the fur of the felled creatures, then making their way further into the bramble hallway.

-They had not proceeded far when the brush shook and a chilling scream filled the air in presage to the big cat that padded into view.
-Bigger than a wolfhound, its long body and tail were tawny pale.3 Subtle gray-green eyes regarded the party with savage intent and the mouth curled open to reveal severe teeth.
-It’s movement was so swift and silent they had no time to ready defense.
-Great clawed paws swiped down upon Abby and the crushing jaws closed around her upper arm.
-Ears laid back flat, the lean head shook Abby vigorously and blood fountained like red rainfall on the bramble walls.
-Abby went pale, stumbled to one knee under the animal’s weight.
+Only a short distance more and the brush shook with a chilling scream presaging a big cat that padded into view.
+Larger than a wolfhound, its long body and tail were tawny pale.3 Subtle gray-green eyes regarded the party with savage intent and the mouth curled to reveal severe teeth.
+Its movement was so swift and silent they had no time to ready defense.
+Great claws swiped down upon Abby and crushing jaws closed around her upper arm.
+Ears laid back flat, the lean head shook the warrior vigorously and blood fountained like red rainfall on the bramble walls.
+Abby went pale, stumbling to one knee under the animal’s weight.
 Gloriana could see that the warrior was in grave danger.

 Rahab ushered another magic blast of purple light into the cat, allowing the briefest moment for Abby to withdraw and fumble a healing potion open.
 She threw her head back and drained the liquid in desperation.

 A goblin appeared, dressed in furs and cured hides, adorned in feather dressings and drapes of bleached animal bone.
-The goblin’s voice was a sing-song of babbling, chattering, and yelling.
-In the tumult of battle Kara could just distinguish the goblin calling out instructions to the big cat: “Fuaghfr agrvravwoofweej Gogmurt slathbafboolocksmav!”
+The monster’s voice was a sing-song of babbling, chattering, and yelling.
+In the tumult of battle Kara could just distinguish instructions to the big cat: "Fuaghfr agrvravwoofweej Gogmut slathbafboolocksmav!

-Gogmurt, thought Kara.
-Shelalu named him.
-The Big Gogmurt.
+Gogmut, thought the alchemist.
+Shalelu named him.
+The Big Gogmut.
 One of the goblin heroes.
-His cat is as least as much menace.4 She looked at Abby and Lem, both bloodied and battered, fierce rake lines crisscrossing their forms as testament to the course of the battle thus far.
+His cat is as least as much menace.
+4 She looked at Abby and Lem, both bloodied and battered, fierce rake lines crisscrossing their forms.

 The goblin weaved its arms in what everyone recognized was some kind of spell.
-The bramble shoots and entwining roots that made up the walls of the lair suddenly animated in a grasping, clutching mass surrounding Rahab.
-Though his dexterity was respectable Rahab was not fortunate against the druid magic and suddenly the conjurer found his legs atangle5 in vines, roots, and branches that hampered his movement in the already confining space.
+Bramble shoots and entwining roots that made up the walls of the lair suddenly animated in a grasping, clutching mass surrounding Rahab.
+Though his dexterity was respectable the wizard was not fortunate against the druid magic and suddenly found his legs atangle5 in vines, roots, and branches in the already confining space.

-With the uncanny cunning of all cats, the lithe bodied feline turned its great length in the tunnel and punctured Gloriana with a vicious bite that sank deep and rent muscle to the bone.
-The honey-haired woman screamed and the cat answered in kind like a cultist exultant in ritual.
+With the uncanny cunning of all cats the lithe bodied feline turned its great length in the tunnel and punctured Gloriana with a vicious bite that sank deep and rent muscle to the bone.
+The oracle screamed and the cat answered in kind like a cultist exultant in ritual.

 For his part, Rahab spent valuable seconds merely moving, struggling to untangle himself and advance past the goblin spell’s area of effect.
 The effort left him breathless with strain, sweat dotting his brow in the close air of the thicket tunnel.

 The goblin cried out in rage, then fled, but not before Abby had a chance to strike at its retreating form, and her sword landed home.
-A moment later, the diminutive monster seemed to melt into the bramble wall of the thicket, and disappeared.
+A moment later, the diminutive monster seemed to melt into the bramble wall of the thicket.
 Lem’s quick eyes saw the goblin reappear a moment later behind them, attempting to run away.

 Gloriana healed again, the spirit song in her mind reaching out and washing over the others.
 Kara noticed an open space off to one side littered with half-eaten animal corpses, bones, and other detritus.
 Rahab sighted the escaping goblin and reached out his left hand, marking a complex pattern in the air with fore and little finger while his middle and ring finger rubbed against his thumb, drizzling a fine dust of ground mica.
-The conjurer’s voice chanted arcane speech that was simultaneously eldritch mathematics and philosophical commands issued to the very cosmos.
+The conjurer’s voice chanted arcane speech that was simultaneously eldritch mathematics and philosophical commands.

-The air around the fleeing goblin burst into light: cascading ribbons of shimmering glow that boreal peoples called aurora, ghostly, shifting, and shot through with motes of gleaming reflection so bright no mortal eye could bear its iridescence.8 The goblin was blinded, and shrieked in fright.
+The air around the fleeing goblin burst into light: cascading ribbons of shimmering glow shot through with motes of brightly gleaming reflection.8 The goblin was blinded, and shrieked in fright.

 Abby gave chase, crashing into the area of magical entanglement like oxen trampling weeds in a field.
 “In a moment,” she called after the goblin through gritted teeth, “I’m going to kill you!”
 It was a promise she had made before, in fog-shrouded alleys and raucous waterfront taverns of villainous Riddleport where blood was valued cheap and knife work on people was easier to secure than employment gutting fish.

-Gogmurt’s strategic decision—to bind the hallway in a spell of clutching foliage—now turned against the goblin who foundered and stumbled in blindness among the surging roots and twisting branches, caught by its own spell.
+Gogmut’s strategic decision—to bind the hallway in a spell of clutching foliage—now turned against the goblin who foundered and stumbled blindly among surging roots and twisting branches.
 Abby fell on the monster and hammered him with her shield.

-“Gogmurt yield!” the goblin shrieked in Common.
-“Gogmurt yield!”
+“Gogmut yield!” the goblin shrieked in Common.
+“Gogmut yield!”

-Abby pressed down with her shield, pinning the creature, and Gogmurt went limp.
-Rahab’s spell of glittering, blinding light faded, leaving only the softer glow of illumination from the party’s lightstones, and the goblin’s sight returned.
+The warrior pressed down with her shield, pinning the creature, and Gogmut went limp.
+Rahab’s spell of glittering light faded, leaving only the softer glow of illumination from the party’s lightstones, and the goblin’s sight returned.
 The wizard retrieved his torch from where it had fallen.

 The goblin druid provided valuable information.
-The farmer’s horse had been taken to Thistletop Stronghold which was nearby.
-Gogmurt had opposed the theft of the horse, but “she” had insisted, and “her” will was unopposed.
-Kara, Abby, Gloriana, and Rahab exchanged a knowing glance, confident that “she” could only mean Nualia.
+The farmer’s horse had been taken to Thistletop Stronghold, which was nearby.
+Gogmut had opposed the theft of the horse, but “she” had insisted, and “her” will was unopposed.
+Kara, Abby, Gloriana, and Rahab exchanged a knowing glance: Nualia.

 Gogmurt indicated the path to Thistletop, as well as disposition of fortress defenses: war chief Ripnugget and his guard, a bugbear and two humans (one of whom was “magic like you,” meaning Rahab) on one of the lower levels.
 Finally there was the “angry lady” whom the goblin described as having a “torn up belly and fiend’s eyes.”